 The S10 Plus is a stunning phone.
 Our Prism White sample looks gorgeous, with light reflecting and refracting into different colors as it bounces across the rear case.

-The horizontal, centrally-mounted rear camera stack gives the phone a welcome symmetry compared to iPhone and Google alternatives, and the curved sides of the screen and rear case make the phone a delight to hold – a stark contrast compared to the Samsung Note 9.
+The horizontal, centrally-mounted rear camera stack gives the phone a welcome symmetry compared to iPhone and Google alternatives, and the curved sides of the screen and rear case make the phone a delight to hold – much like its larger cousin, the Note 10 Plus.

-You’ll also notice that the S10 Plus features a headphone jack and space for a microSD card, which is great to see in a 2019 flagship phone.
+You’ll also notice that the S10 Plus features a headphone jack and space for a microSD card, which is great to see in a flagship phone these days.

 Another pleasing revelation is that, despite its large 6.4-inch screen, the S10 Plus doesn’t feel overly large in your hand.
 This is thanks in part to the small bezels and punch hole front cameras, but also to the curved sides, which let you get a better grasp on the phone.